johnsonsirv/pedalshop.com/README.md

 # PedalShop: e-commerce Website
-A website for a small-medium business owner to sell his bicycles.
+A website for a small-medium business owner to sell bicycles.

 ### Objective 📌
 A growing business now wants to sell via the internet.
 Bicycles are the main product, but if the business continues to grow, the business willl surely start selling other sports-related items such as skis, surfboards, roller skates, etc. It would be a nice bonus if the same website allows to sell those things as well.